awesomemotive/wp-mail-logging/readme.txt

 Features of the plugin include:

  * Complete list of sent mails - view and search through the mails.
+ * Zero-configuration - just install and enjoy.
  * Error status from mail implementation is logged
- * Zero-configuration - just install and enjoy.
+ * REST API Endpoint (needs to be enabled manually.
+Please see the Installation page)
  * Log rotation - decide which emails you want to keep.
  * DevOP: IP of server sent the mail
  * Developer: Boost your development performance by keeping track of sent mails.